robav112341/8-Week-SQL-Challenge/8 Week Challange/ex 5/README.md

 | Retail   | 1081934227          |
 | Shopify  | 5925169             |

-**6.What is the percentage of sales for Retail vs Shopify for each month?**
+**6. What is the percentage of sales for Retail vs Shopify for each month?**

 ```sql
 SELECT